Items to Have in the Car with You

 - At traffic lights, the green light will flash before turning yellow.
 This is your signal to slow down.
 Once the light turns yellow that is your signal to stop.
 The yellow light is a signal to stop, not just slow down.

 - Talking on your cell phone while driving is prohibited

 - All speed limits are posted in kilometers (I kilometer = .62 miles, 1 mile = 1.6 kilometers)

 - The left lane, or fast lane, is for passing only in many cases.
 You should return to driving in the right lane once you’ve passed another driver.

-- Pedestrians have the right of way in many areas
+- Pedestrians have the right of way in most situations

 - Drinking in your car is illegal as is driving under the influence

 Be sure to check out our Road Conditions Page for updates before you go!